A Brief History of Our Livonia Hometown

 In the late 1940's, the area took its first dramatic step from agriculture to commerce and industry.
 In 1948, the General Motors Corporation built an automatic transmission plant, soon to be followed by a Ford Motor Company parts depot.

-In 1949, the Michigan Racing Association built a thoroughbred harness race track at a cost of 5 million dollars.
-In order for the entire area of the Township of Livonia to benefit from racetrack revenues, it became necessary to incorporate.
+In 1949, the Michigan Racing Association built a thoroughbred harness racetrack near I-96 and Middlebelt Road at a cost of five million dollars.
+In order for the entire area of the Township of Livonia to benefit from racetrack revenues, it became necessary for the Township to incorporate.
+On May 23, 1950, the entire Township was incorporated into the City of Livonia.